ankitbarai507/Vehicle-Counter/README.md

 # Vehicle-Counter
 **Methodology** <br/>
 We run object detection & classification model like Mobilenet,FRCNN(more optimal) to get BBoxes for each vehicles within current frame and assign a Tracker to each vehicle detected, then we get updated BBoxes for tracked vehcile using Tracking algorithm OpenCV Trackers.
 Also, we run the Vehicle detection model again for next frame.
-Now, we calculate IoU for the two bounding boxes(one predicted by Tracking algorithms and another predicted by Vehicle detection modelfor next frame) and if IoU < <i>threshlod</i> then Vehicle count is incremented (As it is some new vehicle getting inside frame of video) and a tracker is assigned to this newly detected vehicle else it was a vehicle counted in previous frames.
+Now, we calculate IoU for the two bounding boxes(one predicted by Tracking algorithms and another predicted by Vehicle detection modelfor next frame) and if IoU < threshlod then Vehicle count is incremented (As it is some new vehicle getting inside frame of video) and a tracker is assigned to this newly detected vehicle else it was a vehicle counted in previous frames.
 Also when BBoxes returned by Tracker gets out of Frame, the trackers are released.<br/>
 Real time Vehicle counter using OpenCV trackers and FRCNN Object detection <br>